vumichien/DetomoAgent/browser_qwen.md

 When you want Qwen to read the content of the current webpage:

-- Click the `Add to Qwen's Reading List` button on the screen to authorize Qwen to analyze the page in the background.
+- Click the `Add to Reading List` button on the screen to authorize Qwen to analyze the page in the background.
-- Click the Qwen icon in the browser's top right corner to start interacting with Qwen about the current page's content.
+- Click the icon in the browser's top right corner to start interacting with Qwen about the current page's content.